-We have suggestions that let you stay comfortable while conserving energy, no matter what the season.
+We have suggestions to help you stay comfortable while conserving energy, no matter what the season.

-For every two degrees that you lower your thermostat during the winter, you save approximately 10 percent on your heating bill.
+For every two degrees that you lower your thermostat during the winter, you save approximately 10 percent on the operating cost of your heater.
 So it pays to dress in layers and add a blanket to your bed.

-- Set and keep the thermostat on your heater at 68 degrees when the home is occupied, and 55 degrees at night or when it's unoccupied.
+- Keep the thermostat on your heater at 68 degrees when you're home, and 55 degrees at night or when no one's there.

 - If you have a heat pump, set the lower temperature at 63 degrees.
 That's because heat pumps are designed to maintain temperatures within a narrower range.

-- A clock-thermostat can be pre-programmed so you don't have to remember to change the setting on your heater.
+- A programmable thermostat can be preset so you don't have to remember to change the setting.
 You can even set it to pre-heat your home before you get up in the morning or before you get home in the evening.

 - Don't close doors or shut off registers in rooms.
-That just puts added strain on the central system.
+It puts added strain on the central heating system.

-- If you notice little or no air coming from some registers - or if some rooms are colder than others - this could mean your ductwork leaks.
+- If you notice little or no air coming from some registers - or if some rooms are colder than others - this could mean your ductwork leaks and you're spending money heating your attic.
 It's estimated that about 20 percent of Sacramento homes have substantial duct leaks.

 - If you suspect duct leaks, have a licensed HVAC contractor check your entire system.
 (Check for rebates under our Heating & cooling section.)